Binary-Bytes/Auto-YouTube-Shorts-Maker/README.md

 1. Download this repository as zip file / using git.
 2. Open the folder.
-3. Make sure the above mentioned modules are installed.
+3. Make sure the above mentioned modules are installed. (`pip install -r requirements.txt`)
 4. Add your OpenAI API key to `.env.example` file (`OPENAI_API=<key>`) and rename it to just `.env` **[OPTIONAL]**
 5. Now, download both the gameplay videos from [Google Drive](https://drive.google.com/drive/folders/1qToyKgKDLOPgoMj_EMhA6qusV4xCr4Sb?usp=sharing) (as they were too large to upload to Github)
 6. Put both the videos in a folder named "`gameplay`" in the directory with `shorts.py` file.